-OK, here's another cool piece of software that does the same thing, but costs a bit less.
-Ummm - free.
+OK, here’s another cool piece of software that does the same thing, but costs a bit less.
+Ummm – free.
 Go to www.coloradosoft.com/download.htm and download WORLDMERGE 4.0.
-Its easy, its fast, its hip, its free.
-It adds a little tag at the bottom that's an ad for WorldMerge that you can get rid of if you register for $50.
+Its easy, it’s fast, it’s hip, and it’s free.
+It adds a little tag at the bottom that’s an ad for WorldMerge that you can get rid of if you register for $50.

 What to mail?

 New Tune?
 Live Gig?
-That's your big subject.
-Nothing happen in the last month?
+That’s your big subject.
+Has nothing happened in the last month?
 Push an older tune.
 DO NOT try to get more than THREE points across to your reader.
 Give them a FACT and an ACTION to take.
-For example: I have a NEW SONG.
+For example, I have a NEW SONG.
 Go and LISTEN.
 We have a GIG.
 Please ATTEND.
 New TSHIRT out.
 Go BUY.
-OK, maybe a little more filler and a little more content, but that's the proper framework.
-If you have cute anecdotes (Last month, a dog ate our mic during a show) keep it AT THE END.
+OK, maybe a little more filler and a little more content, but that’s the proper framework.
+If you have cute anecdotes (Last month, a dog ate our mic during a show) keep them AT THE END.
 Business first.
 Fun later.
-If they like you enough to read the business, they'll get to the fun.
-If it's a fence sitter, they want the music not the story.
+If they like you enough to read the business, they’ll get to the fun.
+If it’s a fence sitter, they want the music not the story.
 If you have several gigs coming up, make a gigs section.
 INCLUDE YOUR PAGE LINKS.

 Marketing trick for mailing: